Table of Contents

 The company may disclose personal information if the user provides permission.
 It may also let third-party companies who provide Jack n Jones services access information to fulfill their service obligation.
 However, they are under the obligation to not disclose a user’s personal information beyond providing services.

 Jack n Jones may also provide your information to law enforcement authorities and attorneys when required to.
 The company may also use the provided information for data analytics.

 Here, the company mentions the users’ rights.
 The visitors can contact the support team at Jack n Jones to delete their account, review or edit their data, or even opt out of marketing emails if they wish.

 Confidentiality and Security

-The website has reasonable security measures to prevent misuse, theft, and alteration of data.
+The website has reasonable security measures to prevent data misuse, theft, and alteration.
 In the event of a security breach, the company will fulfill all legal obligations by disclosing information about the breach.
 Although the company ensures a safe and secure website, the user understands that no method of transmission over the internet guarantees 100% security.

 The website does not knowingly collect information from children under the age of 13.
 If the company realizes that they have unknowingly collected information about a child, the company will delete it immediately.

 The website provides an email address to report any incidence of a child visiting the website and provides information to help the company delete the data.

 Sale of Company-Bankruptcy